Totoro97/Vid2Curve/README.md

   - 💡The project doesn't provide image distortion function, thus the input images should be undistorted in advance.
   - 💡It is hoped that images are captured from different view angles, to gain better reconstruction quality.
   - 💡Since the initialization step is rather important, the first several frames are hoped to have as few self-occlusions as possible.
-  - 💡The recommended resolution of in the input images is between `500x500` and `1000x1000`.
+  - 💡The recommended resolution of the input images is between `500x500` and `1000x1000`.
-- Create a `local_config.ini` file that indicates the internal parameters of the camera and some other informations (as the examples show).
+- Create a `local_config.ini` file that indicates the internal parameters of the camera and some other information (as the examples show).

 ## Citation